amvi234/Billzhots/README.md

 ## Future Enhancements and Fixes

-- Implement a robust Dashboard Page
-- Implement a Cart Page with Categories
+- Implement a Cart Page for storing prompt reports wrt users
 - Fix the token saving to handle Auth Context properly

 ## Moving Forward